samia13/samia13/README.md

 ### 🙋‍♀️ About me
-I'm a Backend developer, turning to Frontend Developer, i enjoy learning new technologies, and love building projects. i belive in learning via sharing, so i am writing woding posts and tips about Frontend development, Follow my [Instagram](https://www.instagram.com/samyscode/) to see my journey!
+I'm a Backend developer, turning to Frontend Developer, i enjoy learning new technologies, and love building projects. i belive in learning via sharing, so i am writing coding posts and tips about Frontend development, Follow my [Instagram](https://www.instagram.com/samyscode/) to see my journey!

 ### 📚 Teck Stack